luigipesiri/my-website/README.md

 Updates made on main on GitHub before using rebase

-## Repository Purpose
+## Purpose

-This is just a readme file
+Thie purpose of this file is to provide examples on how to use Git and GitHub together